 During my very lonely childhood and as a young woman, I experienced a lot of emotional abuse.
 By the time I was eighteen years old I did not love myself at all, and had very low self-esteem.
 The people that I was supposed to look up to, trust and respect, made me feel that I was less than the ground I stood on.

 Because of all the emotional abuse I suffered as a young child, I grew into a adult who allowed abusive people to hurt me for many years.
 I believed that I was not worthy enough to deserve anything better.
-I did not think that any man would ever want to marry someone like me, because I actually thought I was ugly, and not good enough for anyone.
+I did not think that any man would ever want to marry someone like me, because I actually thought I was ugly, and not good enough for anyone to marry.

 When I was nineteen years old I worked for a couple of years as an assistant nurse in a psychiatric hospital.
 At twenty one years of age, I married someone who worked with me at the hospital.
 Two years later I left my job at the hospital to start a family.

 After my five year marriage failed because we were completely incompatible, I ended up happily divorced with three very young children (two girls & one boy).
 Seven years later I had another boy with someone who I loved so very much, but that relationship didn't work out either, because we both had very low self-esteem and didn't love ourselves, so naturally our relationship exploded in our faces.

 One day my whole life changed after reading two books, Your Erroneous Zones & Pulling Your Own Strings by Doctor Wayne Dyer.
 After I read these two books, I finally decided to embark on a long journey to reclaim my self-esteem, and learn how to love myself.